ArmDeveloperEcosystem/arm-learning-paths/content/install-guides/perf.md

 ```

 Perf is not working correctly if you see output similar to the messages below.
-To fix the errors you need to build Perf from source using the instructions in the previous section.
+To fix the errors you need to [build Perf from source](#source).

 Error #1: